circlefin/verite/packages/docs/docs/patterns/smart-contract-verity.md

 So while basic Verification Record information associated with addresses is public and can be correlated to transaction activity, and callers can verify that an address has a particular claim, an enforcement authority interested in obtaining PII about a subject would need to take the additional steps of gaining the issuer identifier from the verifier and then contacting that issuer directly.

 A provable yet privacy-preserving audit path is simple.
 However, a deeper forensics path that accesses personal data is intended to be possible only for law enforcement with appropriate authority, and not possible for others to execute.

+## Privacy Considerations

+While verification records may be extended to store additional properties, implementors should ensure data stored on-chain does not contribute to the re-identification of the individual to which it applies.

+In general, this requires registry design to target clear use cases dertermined by stakeholders, without reliance of on-chain data for additional optionality (relying instead on offchain protocols when this is needed).

 ## Alternative Patterns and Future Work